-I have to admit we don’t really do Valentine’s Day in our house.
-I’m not really a hearts and flowers kind of girl, but I do love theming science experiments to a special occasion so here are some easy Valentine’s Day science experiments.
-Make a skittles heart, a paper aeroplane delivery system, colour changing love potions and lots more!
+I have to admit we don’t really do Valentine’s Day in our house, but I do love theming science experiments to a special occasion so here are some easy Valentine’s Day science experiments.
+Make a skittles heart, a paper aeroplane delivery system, colour-changing love potions and lots more!

 First up are super simple heart patterns.
-Cut out different colour and size hearts and use them to make heart patterns.
+Cut out different colours and sizes of hearts and use them to make heart patterns.
 If you want to mix it up a bit more, add some flower shapes too!

-Heart shapes are also great for practicing cutting and those ever important fine motor skills.
+Heart shapes are also great for practising cutting and those ever important fine motor skills.

 Blow up a heart

-How about blowing up a balloon with a heart drawn on or even a heart shaped balloon using the fizzy power of an effervescent tablet or baking soda and vinegar.
+How about blowing up a balloon with a heart drawn on it or even a heart-shaped balloon using the fizzy power of an effervescent tablet or baking soda and vinegar?

 Coloured Valentine Flowers

 Create pretty flowers for your Valentine with this super simple transpiration experiment.
 All you need to do is buy some white flowers and place them in a mixture of food colouring and water for a few hours.
 The petals will change colour as the coloured water travels up the stem into the petals!

-Anyone for a heart shaped pizza?
+Does anyone want a heart-shaped pizza?
 This is a great activity for learning about respiration as yeast is used to make the dough rise.